 Two traces showing the effects of averaging the signal.

-PC running Windows XP or Windows 7
+PC running Windows XP, Windows 7 or Windows 10 (with directions)

 Download the PC Simulator (Zip file, 9.5 MB)